Bed Bug Heat Treatment Systems for Apartments, Condos, and Townhouses

 At first glance, it can appear there is a lot to understand about heat treatments!
 We’ve been developing and refining thermal pest control technology since the late 1980s and offer training and support unparalleled in the industry.
 Your success is our success.
-Please call our sales line at 855-GTH-BUGS (855-484-2847) for answers to any of your questions.
-We offer best-in-industry, 24/7 tech support to our clients and free shipping on all electric heat packages.
+Please call our sales line at 855-GTH-BUGS (855-484-2847) ext 2 for answers to any of your questions.
+We offer best-in-industry, 24/7 tech support to our clients and all electric bed bug heater packages include shipping to the Contiguous USA and Canada in the package price.
 All our fans and heaters come with a 2-year warranty.

 Variables do Apply